tractian/challenges/mobile/README.md

 **1. Home Page**

 - Is the menu for users to navigate between different companies and access their assets.

 **2. Asset Page**

 - The Asset Tree is the core feature, offering a visual Tree representation of the company's asset hierarchy.
 - **Sub-Features:**
     1. **Visualization**
-        - Present a dynamic tree structure displaying components, assets, and locations.
+        - Present a dynamic tree structure displaying components, assets and locations.
     2. **Filters**

         **Text Search**